 In honor of Earth Day, we include here a talk Peter gave in 2012 at Cornell University, entitled, “Big Oil and Our First Climate Change Refugees.”
 It was part of Cornell’s Iscol Environmental Lecture series, which features prominent thinkers discussing vital environmental issues facing our planet.
 In this one, Peter chronicles his experience and observations writing about climate change over the course of his life, with a focus on the drilling of the Arctic and the negative consequences it has had, not only for the landscape and wildlife, but the indigenous people who call this region home.

-In the meantime, we need support with the smaller sums that enable us to continue staffing the effort and building momentum.
+We need support that enables us to continue staffing the effort and building momentum.
 Our first appeal to raise the initial $95,000 needed to become operational was very successful—we raised nearly $90K thanks to our subscribers!

 Now, six months hence, we are asking for your help again, notwithstanding the other worthy requests that are undoubtedly coming your way.
 Please consider making a tax-deductible, charitable donation to the Peter Matthiessen Center.
 Please also help us spread the word to friends and family who you think share an interest in writing, environmental conservation or Zen practice but may not be familiar with the initiative.